Goals of the Architecture Department

 Glendale College has an excellent transfer rate to 4 and 5 year college and university programs.

-Recently, our program became one of the few community colleges in Southern California to have an Articulation Agreement for the Architecture and Interior Architecture programs at Woodbury University.
-Our program also has an Articulation Agreement with the NewSchool of Architecture and Design in San Diego, Ca. These agreements allow students that complete the GCC Architecture Certificate and a portfolio to be granted credit for the first two years of a five-year Bachelors of Architecture (B.Arch) degree.
+Recently, our program created an 1-year Articulation Agreement with Cal Poly Pomona for their Architecture Program.
+We also have 2-year articulation agreements for the Architecture and Interior Architecture programs at Woodbury University and with the NewSchool of Architecture and Design in San Diego, Ca. These agreements allow students that complete some of all the courses for the GCC Architecture Certificate and a portfolio to be granted credit for the first one or two years of a five-year Bachelors of Architecture (B.Arch) degree.

 Links to Articulation and Transfer Guides